The Deltoids

 Front Raise

-Dorian Yates (2007) encourages all weightlifters to include the dumbbell front raise (pictured above) in their shoulder workouts even if you've already done plenty of chest exercises.
+Dorian Yates (2007) encourages all weightlifters to include the dumbbell front raise (pictured above) in their shoulder workouts even if you've already done lots of chest exercises.
 Mr. Yates explains that doing chest exercises does NOT stimulate the anterior deltoid to its maximum, and that further work is needed.
 Moreover, it is best to perform front raises with a neutral grip to minimize shoulder impingement at the top of the movement.
 Finally, you'll want to pick a weight that allows you to fail at the 8-12 rep range if your goal is maximum hypertrophy.
 If your goal is muscular endurance, then you'll want to perform 15+ reps.

 become a personal trainer at pfta schools